-No matter what state you live in, however, car insurance rates for male drivers go down so much that at age 32 they start paying slightly less on average than women do.
+No matter what state you live in, however, car insurance rates for male drivers go down so much that at age 32, men pay slightly less for car insurance on average than women do.

 Does car insurance from major national insurers go down at 25?